-- > Simplified signature that checks the output in non-verbose mode
+- A simplified signature that checks the output in non-verbose mode

 4. Languages, web servers, and databases:

-- > Python 3.6 and its limited support for Python 2.7.
-None of the version of Python is installed by default.
+- Python 3.6 and its limited support for Python 2.7.
+None of the versions of Python is installed by default.

 Now, you need to encounter the following changes if we concern about virtualization.

-- > The EMU emulator introducing the sandboxing feature.
-The QEMU sandboxing provides the configurable limitations to make the virtual machines much more secure.
+- The EMU emulator introducing the sandboxing feature.
+The QEMU sandboxing provides configurable limitations to make the virtual machines much more secure.

 6. Installation and Image creation: